MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

 ### Referencing the SDK

-Whenever you want to use the MobileFirst Native SDK, make sure that you import the MobileFirst Platform Foundation framework:
+Whenever you want to use the MobileFirst Native SDK, make sure that you import the MobileFirst Foundation framework:

 Objective-C: